jro12345/PythonCapstone/README.md

    - Report will include
      - Date range of transactions
      - Financial summary
-     - Percentage of transactions types against the total of transactions
+     - Percentage of transaction types against the total of transactions
      - Printout of the customers with the highest transactions per type (as well as the number associated)
      - Transaction totals by customer id
      - Transactions sorted by date.